IftixorRustamov/IftixorRustamov/README.md

 - 👋 Hi, I’m Iftikhor
-- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Flutter Development
+- 🌱 I’m currently learning => Flutter Mobile Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me => iftixorrustamovv@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 IftixorRustamov/IftixorRustamov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.